Appendectomy for Children

 Your child should not do any physical activities until the surgeon says it’s OK.
 This

-will usually be at a follow-up visit.
-Follow the healthcare provider’s directions
+will often be at a follow-up visit.
+Follow the healthcare provider’s directions on

 Call your child’s healthcare provider if your child has: